rit-spex/SPEX-Project-Definition-Documents/README.md

 The intent of a Project Design Document (PDD) is to organize and document a project idea and its objectives.
 In the ideal project life cycle, an idea undergoes an initial research phase where a project _Champion_ and their small team develops the primary objectives and requirements.
 The PDD is a snapshot of the known challenges, risks, and anticipated areas for research at the very start of a project.

 ## Who should propose a project?
-The Champion is the primary author of the proposal and, similar to a Principal Investigator, leads a preliminary team in developing a project idea.
+The Champion is the primary author of the design document and, similar to a Principal Investigator, leads a preliminary team in developing a project idea.
 The Champion is not necessarily the project manager for a project they propose.
 Faculty recommendations, advice, and support for a project is not necessary but is strongly encouraged.
 The Champion is the main point of contact for the PDD.
 The project's Champion be handed off over time, but a project must always have a Champion.

-## Will my proposal be rejected?
+## Will my PDD be rejected?
 PDDs are not approved nor rejected.
-PDDs are archived, so a proposal that doesn't initially take off may be picked up by a new team somewhere down the line.
+PDDs are archived, so a design document that doesn't initially take off may be picked up by a new team somewhere down the line.

-## Is my proposal binding?
+## Is my design document binding?
-In the ideal project life cycle, a proposal defines a set of objectives or deliverables which are fulfilled and discussed in a final report or paper.
+In the ideal project life cycle, a PDD defines a set of objectives or deliverables which are fulfilled and discussed in a final report or paper.
 In practice, this is not always the case but an PDD should guide a project such that "feature creep" is avoided and good science is achieved.

 ## Note
 This LaTeX format is a derivative of [the IEEE Conference Proceedings LaTeX formatting template](https://www.ieee.org/conferences_events/conferences/publishing/templates.html), modified to suit the needs of RIT SPEX with attribution to the original authors.